-'It's time for the meeting for new guests.
+said Dad.
+Mr Clark looked at his watch.
+"It's time for the meeting for new guests.
 Come downstairs to meet Dan, one of our guides.
-He will give you lots of important information about mountain walking,' said Mr Clark.
+He will giv you los of important information about mountain walking,' said Mr Clark.